 If you think you've sprained your ankle, see your healthcare provider.
 Although in

 many cases X-rays are not necessary, your healthcare provider may decide that you need

 one to make sure you do not have a fracture and to determine a treatment plan.

 Frequent sprains can lead to arthritis, tendon injury, and an ankle that gives way

 Your healthcare provider may advise you to:

-Immobilize the ankle with an inflatable splint.
+Immobilize the ankle with a splint.